 Today, Jerez de los Caballeros‘ fruit trees are a major part of Extremadura’s agricultural contributions, as are the pigs that provide the basis of the region’s delicious jamón ibérico.
 The main draws for tourists are the views of the Extremadura countryside and the Gate of Burgos, an entrance that dates to the 15th century.

 If you’re a Catholic, you’ve probably heard of the feast day of Our Lady of Guadalupe.
 This is the reference, as the Real Monasterio de Nuestra Senora de Guadalupe can be found here.
-The monastery dates back to the 15th century, and it’s home to a carving of the Virgin Mary that was believed to have been done by St. Luke.
+The royal monastery dates back to the 15th century, and it’s home to a carving of the Virgin Mary that was believed to have been done by St. Luke.

 The statue itself was crowned by Pope Pius XI in 1928, and it has been a symbol of pride in Extremadura for centuries.
 For just three euros, this tour is a great way to experience the history of the monastery from an incumbent friar.